 Many readers have recently asked for help identifying a brown-and-beige-colored bird of prey in their backyards with vertical chest stripes like a juvenile peregrine.
 If you have a similar bird in your backyard and it …

 - doesn’t have a pronounced malar stripe on its face

 - moves so fast it seems high strung

 - jumps on the birds in the bushes and chases them through the trees

-… then it’s probably a juvenile Coopers hawk.
-They are bird-eating birds of prey that specialize in woodland habitat and hunt in tight spaces.
+… then it’s a Coopers hawk.
+They are bird-eating birds of prey (Accipiters) that specialize in woodland habitat and hunt in tight spaces.

 Here’s a good comparison of peregrine vs. Coopers hawk vs. merlin from the OFNC Falcon Watch in Canada.
 Note: Merlins occur in Canada but are unusual in Pennsylvania and south of here.